 this slide is great to present your employment record in a very creative way.

-You can download the editable ppt version of the slides once you register to my free masterclass.
+You can download the editable ppt version of the slides once you register here.

 While you are there, make sure you watch the training videos properly for a lot more advanced tips.